 - Tracheal and bronchial injury or tumor surgery and management

 - Ross Procedure and complications of the same (reconstruction of failed prior Ross autograft operations)

 Dr. Calhoon obtained his medical degree at Baylor College of Medicine in Houston, Texas in 1981.
 He is Board Certified in Thoracic Surgery and Congenital Cardiac Surgery.
 He joined the group in 1989 and is Professor and Founding Chair of the Department of Cardiothoracic Surgery.
 His interests and expertise include complex congenital heart surgery; heart and lung transplantation; complex adult cardiac surgery; the Ross procedure; less invasive cardiac surgery, and improving education and patient care.
-Nationally, he has served as President of the TSDA, President of the STSA, President of the TSF and is currently second Vice President of the STS.
+Nationally, he has served as President of the TSDA, President of the STSA, President of the TSF and is the former President of the STS.
 He was elected a Director of the ABTS and ultimately became its Chair.
 Locally, he has been Chairman of the Dominion Country Club, and President of the local AHA affiliate.
 He is a founder and now Emeritus Board Member of HeartGift San Antonio, an organization that sponsors charitable lifesaving congenital heart repair on kids from around the globe.
 Aside from the humbling professional honors above, he is very proud to have been selected as an Outstanding Young Texas Ex from the University of Texas.
 His greatest success was in finding, successfully courting, and marrying his wife, Ms. Sarah Lucero, a former award-winning local television journalist and anchor who now focuses on her own fitness and wellness brand and provides personal communications expertise through her company “Spotlight with Sarah”.
 They are proud of their children Satchel, Stetson, Seve and James.

 MD, Baylor College of Medicine, Houston, TX, 1981